bazel-contrib/rules_jvm_external/README.md

 shared cache.
 For example, if an artifact is deleted from the shared cache, Bazel will not re-run the repository rule automatically.

+To change the location to another directory, set the environment variable `COURSIER_CACHE=/absolute/path/to/directory`.

 The default value of `use_unsafe_shared_cache` is `False`.
 This means that Bazel will create independent caches for each `maven_install` repository, located at `$(bazel info output_base)/external/@repository_name/v1`.